 With five Oscar nominations for film sound editing and mixing, UC Santa Cruz alumnus Ren Klyce’s career has taken a sky-rocket climb since he decided to major in music back in 1983.
-He credits his piano teacher at UCSC, Mary Jane Cope, and her husband of Professor Emeritus of Music, David Cope, for presenting him with a new way of thinking about music that ultimately set him in the direction that has taken to the incredible place he is now.
+He credits his piano teacher at UCSC, Mary Jane Cope, and her husband of Professor Emeritus of Music, David Cope, for presenting him with a new way of thinking about music that ultimately set him in the direction that has taken him to the incredible place he is now.

 “I realized when I got to UC Santa Cruz how most of the other piano students were so much more advanced than me,” says Klyce.
 "I went in thinking I was good, but quickly realized how many students were obviously far better and more talented.
 It was an adjustment for me to make as a musician.
 When you think of something as your skill set -- and then you realize it’s not…you don’t know if you’re really cut out for it.”